isomerpages/csc-corp/pages/terms-of-use.md

 </ol>

 <h4>Application Process</h4>
-<p>2.
-When you apply for membership, you will be requested to provide a valid Singapore Government email address assigned to you. <br>
+<p>2</p><p>When you apply for membership, you will be requested to provide a valid Singapore Government email address assigned to you. <br>
 3. If you are a Singapore Public Officer but have not been assigned and therefore are not able to provide an official Singapore Government email address, your application process may take up to 14 days from receipt.</p>

 <h4>Departure</h4>